MicrosoftDocs/sql-docs/docs/big-data-cluster/deploy-notebooks.md

 [!INCLUDE[sql-server-2019](../includes/sssqlv15-md.md)] provides an extension for Azure Data Studio that includes deployment notebooks.
 A deployment notebook includes documentation and code that you can use in Azure Data Studio to create a SQL Server big data cluster.

-Originally implemented as an open source project, [notebooks](notebooks-guidance.md) have been implemented into [Azure Data Studio](https://docs.microsoft.com/sql/azure-data-studio/download).
+Implemented initially as an open-source project, [notebooks](notebooks-guidance.md) have been implemented into [Azure Data Studio](https://docs.microsoft.com/sql/azure-data-studio/download).
 You can use markdown for text in the text cells and one of the available kernels to write code in the code cells.

 You can use notebooks to deploy big data clusters for [!INCLUDE[sql-server-2019](../includes/sssqlv15-md.md)].